HackerYou/scratchWorkshop/scratch.md

 ## What is Code?
 Code is a way that we as humans can interact with machines.
 When we use a computer, a phone or a tablet, we are using pre-defined commands to complete tasks.

-And what can you accomplish with code?
-Well, in the bootcamp, you'll learn how to use code to build webpages.
-But you can also use code to build desktop applications, games, and even operating systems.
+When we issue commands to computers through code, we do it in one of many programming languages.
+Some examples of programming languages include JavaScript, PHP, and Ruby.
+When we're building webpages, we work primarily with HTML, CSS, and JavaScript.

-Underneath all programming language is one unifying principles: logic.
+Regardless of what programming language you are using, they all share one thing in common: they are grounded in logic.

-, they share a lot of common logic.
-Once you learn this logic in one language, it will be very easy to transfer it over to another.
-If this is your first time learning a new programming language, you will find that your second one will take you a fraction of the time to learn.
+Once you start to understand the logic that underpins programming, you will find it much easier to pick up and run with new and unfamiliar programming languages.

-With that in mind - we're going to introduce you today to a different kind of programming language called Scratch.
+With that in mind - we're going to introduce you today to a programming language called Scratch.

 ## What is Scratch?
 Scratch is a programming language created by MIT where you can create your own interactive stories, animations, games, music, and art.